+If your circumstances require an experienced homicide defense attorney in Brooklyn, you’re probably frightened.
 A homicide charge can end your life as you know it.
 A single charge can mean years in prison, even the rest of your life.
-The stigma attached to a “murderer” can mean that your access to housing, education, and employment is severely limited.
-It can make you a social outcast, especially if your case is high profile and the media runs stories about it.
+The stigma attached to “murderer” can mean that your access to housing, education, and employment is severely limited.
+It can make you a social outcast, especially if your case is high profile and the media run stories about it.
 Without a good lawyer behind you, you could face some very serious consequences.

 There are certain crimes that society deems “heinous” and homicide is one of them.
 There is no statute of limitations on the crime, so there will never be a time when you are truly free until you either get the charges dropped or go to court and get acquitted.
 You need an attorney for that.

 A good attorney will fight for you and protect your rights.
 He will work hard to clear your name or help you get the best possible outcome.
 If you’ve been charged with murder or manslaughter, you need an experienced, knowledgeable criminal defense lawyer.
 You need Igor Litvak of The Litvak Law Firm in your corner.

 EXPERIENCE AND SKILL IN REPRESENTING CLIENTS CHARGED WITH HOMICIDE

 If you’re looking for a murder defense attorney in Brooklyn, Igor Litvak’s record speaks for itself.
 Mr. Litvak has years behind him as a criminal defense attorney.
 His experience and knowledge of federal and state law make him a powerful presence in the courtroom.
 His dedication and skill have garnered him an impressive track record of both federal and state level.
 He is compassionate and very accessible for his clients, working with them, helping them understand their charges and explaining to them what lies ahead.
 As a homicide defense lawyer in Brooklyn, his notable cases include: